This Super Simple Copycat Chili's Salsa whips up in five minutes. Tomatoes, onions, a special blend of seasonings and a touch of jalapeño.

 The basic traditional salsa is simply made with tomatoes, onion, chili peppers and spices.
 That is the salsa base recipe and other ingredients can be added from there to suit your tastes.

 If you like it really hot, add more jalapeño and include the seeds.
-The heat from a jalapeño comes from the seeds.
+The heat from a jalapeño comes from the seeds and the veins/pith.

 Leftover salsa should be stored in a covered container in the refrigerator.
 It will last up to a week.
 If you are going to can this salsa, you will need to add about a tablespoon of lime juice or vinegar before following proper canning procedures.